How Professional Painters Protect Your Furniture and Floors During Interior Projects

 Cardboard corner guardsDoorways, furniture cornersPrevents impact damage during material movement

-Plastic sheeting serves a different purpose entirely.
-The 6-mil thickness professionals use is thick enough to prevent paint seepage but flexible enough to drape over furniture of any size or shape.
-Cheaper, thinner plastic tears easily and doesn’t provide reliable protection.
+Plastic sheeting serves a different, equally critical purpose.
+The 6-mil thickness professionals use is thick enough to prevent accidental punctures but flexible enough to drape tightly over furniture of any size or shape.
+It creates an airtight dust and moisture barrier, making sure that even airborne paint mist cannot settle into your upholstery.

 The Room-by-Room Protection Process